-Having purchased their lot on W 2nd St., in Anacortes, in 2007, Bruce commenced the construction of his home in February of 2010, and completed its construction in October of that year.
+Having purchased their lot on W 2nd St., in Anacortes, in 2007, Bruce commenced the construction of his home in February of 2010, and completed its construction in September of that year.

-To his neighbors here in Anacortes, and to those from outside the immediate area, who have become aware of the real value of Anacortes Properties, and those in the surrounding San Juan Islands.
+Bruce has created and managed both publicly listed and private corporations, in connection with his real estate activities.
+He is happiest when being of service to his neighbors here in Anacortes, and to those from outside the immediate area, who have become aware of the real value of Anacortes Properties, and those in the surrounding San Juan Islands.
 Having heard for many years about the great living available here in the Pacific Northwest, and now enjoying it himself, Bruce is happiest helping others do the same.

 Prior to the appearance of the virus, the Skagit County, and particularly the real estate market in Anacortes was robust, with interest rates on the slide down.

-meaning citizens, not immigrants, seized by the Military, including within the Continental United States may languish in military jails indefinitely, until the end of hostilities…..whatever that means…whether or not there exists evidence to convict them, or even the least probability of the existence of probative evidence.
+Revocation of at least Section 1021 of the NDAA (National Defense Authorization Act) which apparently means that citizens of the United States who are charged by the Government with substantially supporting Al Qaida, the Talban or any other associated forces, terrorists, will be lawfully subject to extraordinary rendition.
+Meaning, citizens, not immigrants, seized by the Military, including within the continental United States may languish in military jails indefinitely, until the end of hostilities…. whatever that may mean…whether or not there exists evidence to convict them or even the least probability of the existence of probative evidence.